Funded by NZFOA ($8,800)

 Banding (and potentially putting transmitters) on kea at these sites would give opportunities to look at the potential value of plantation forests to the conservation of this threatened bird.
 Plantation forestry covers a large portion

-of the South Island, and utilising the large number of crew, who have eyes and ears in these areas is immense.
-It would also marry well with the kea work that is being undertaken on the Conservation Estate.
+of the South Island, and utilising a large number of crew, who have eyes and ears in these areas is immense.
+It also meshes well with the kea work that is being undertaken on nearby Conservation Estate.